amazingrv/react-starter/README.md

 A Simple react starter kit with exposed config and hooks support.

-> Awesomeness doesn't come easy

-Supports routing, styled-components, eslint, prettier and best practices in config OOB.
+Supports ReduxJS, eslint with airbnb lint rules, prettier and other best practices supported OOB

-Currently support config out-of-box:
+Currently supported config:

-- exposed configuration for full customization
+- exposed configuration for eslint, browserlint, babel, postcss etc.
 - browserlist support with postcss for autoprefixer
-- babel-preset-env, Core-JS 3 Polyfills and other most used plugins
+- babel-preset-env, Core-JS 3 Polyfills and other most used babel plugins
-- styled-components and its babel-plugin preconfigured
-- webpack loaders for eslint, font and images etc
+- webpack loaders for eslint, font and images etc.
+- support for css 3 and css modules for scoped css
-- friendly erros with formatted webpack output via plugins
+- friendly erros with formatted webpack output via webpack plugins
-- lodash, momentjs and bulma added for fun
+- lodash, momentjs and respective loaders for tree-shaking support
+- all optimizations applied to production build for minimum size with max performance.

 ## Building and running on localhost